akaowen7/DHN_Project/README.md

 # What is this

 This is a project I made for my Digital Arts and the Humanities class.
-Given a very breif outline I put this togher.
-Its made with [Next.js](https://nextjs.org/) (which works on top of [React](https://reactjs.org/)) and with some other addons like [Framer](https://www.framer.com/)
+Given a very breif outline I put this together.
+Its made with [Next.js](https://nextjs.org/) (which works on top of [React](https://reactjs.org/)) and with some other addons like [Framer](https://www.framer.com/motion/)

 Basicaly this was all way more then I should have tried to do for this one project.